casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

-# Contract Deployment
+# Deployment
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Now that you have implemented the smart contract for CEP-47, it's time to deploy it to the blockchain.
-You will use a JavaScript client with in-built TypeScript (TS) classes to execute the CEP-47 contract deployment.
+Now that you have implemented a smart contract for CEP-47, it's time to deploy it to the network.
+You will use a JavaScript client with in-built TypeScript (TS) classes to execute the contract deployment.
 The JS client also resides in a separate repository.
 Clone that repository to your machine and proceed with these deployment steps.

-### Pre-requisites
+## Pre-requisites
 - Set up your machine as per the [prerequisites](/docs/workflow/setup)
-- Ensure you have [set up an account](/docs/workflow/setup#setting-up-an-account) with public and private key pair to initiate the deploy
+- Ensure you have [set up an account](/docs/workflow/setup#setting-up-an-account) with a public and private key pair to initiate the deploy
-- Since we are deploying to the Casper testnet, ensure your [testnet faucet account](https://testnet.cspr.live/tools/faucet) contains enough CSPR tokens to perform the execution.
+- Since we are deploying to the Casper Testnet, ensure your [Testnet faucet account](https://testnet.cspr.live/tools/faucet) contains enough CSPR tokens to perform the contract execution.
+Fund your account [here](/docs/workflow/setup#fund-your-account).
 - Follow [fund your account](/docs/workflow/setup#fund-your-account) guide to add CSPR tokens to your account
-- CSPR Tokens are used to pay for the transactions on the Casper Network.
+- CSPR tokens are used to pay for the transactions on the Casper Network.
 Follow the [transfer tokens](https://casper.network/docs/workflow/token-transfer#2-the-faucet) guide to learn more about token transferring on the Casper Testnet

 ## Basic Flows of the Deployment
-Here are the basic steps to deploy the CEP-47 contract on the Casper Network.
+Here are the basic steps for deploying your contract on the Casper Network.
 <img src={useBaseUrl("/image/tutorials/cep-47/CEP-47-deploy-flow.png")} alt="cep-47-deploy-flow" width="800"/>

-### Casper Repositories in Use
+### Casper Repositories

-You will be using two Casper repositories for this deployment process.
+You will be using two Casper repositories for the deployment process.
--  `CEP-47 Contract Implementation`: The [casper-nft-cep47](https://github.com/casper-ecosystem/casper-nft-cep47) repository contains the implementation of the NFT aka CEP-47 smart contract, required utility classes, and corresponding test suite to work with the CEP-47 token.
+-  [casper-nft-cep47](https://github.com/casper-ecosystem/casper-nft-cep47) - a repository containing the implementation of the NFT, a.k.a.
+CEP-47 smart contract, required utility classes, and corresponding test suite to work with the CEP-47 token.
     - You will be using the *cep47-token.wasm* file from this repository for the deployment.
-This is the compiled implementation of the CEP-47 contract.
+The .wasm file is the compiled implementation of the CEP-47 contract.
--  `Casper JavaScript Client`: The [casper-contracts-js-clients](https://github.com/casper-network/casper-contracts-js-clients)This repository contains the files which execute the Javascript handle for the CEP-47 contract and other supporting classes to run the client.
-This contains the JavaScript handle for ERC-20 contract as well.
+- [casper-contracts-js-clients](https://github.com/casper-network/casper-contracts-js-clients) - a repository containing a JS client for the CEP-47 contract and other supporting classes to run the client.
-    - You will be executing the [install.ts](https://github.com/casper-network/casper-contracts-js-clients/blob/master/e2e/cep47/install.ts) file from this repository for the deployment.
+    - You will be executing the [install.ts](https://github.com/casper-network/casper-contracts-js-clients/blob/master/e2e/cep47/install.ts) file for the deployment.

 ## Deploying CEP-47 Contract to Casper Network

-### 1. Preparing the CEP-47 Contract Repository
+### 1. Preparing the CEP-47 contract repository

 Refer to the [contract preparation](../cep47/prepare) step to prepare the CEP-47 contract for deployment.
 This step will make the build environment, create the target location and compile the contract to a .wasm file.

 - Output from this would be a `WASM file` (Eg: *cep47-token.wasm), which is later used by the JS compiler for contract deployment.

-### 2. Preparing the JS Client Repository
+### 2. Preparing the JS client repository
-The JS client can be used to install the smart contract on the Casper network and perform further actions with the CEP-47 token contract.
+The JS client can be used to install the smart contract on the Casper Network and perform further actions with the CEP-47 token contract.
 We are using the JS client classes to invoke the NFT installation on the network using a pre-defined set of environment variables.

-### 3. Cloning the JS Client Repository
+### 3. Cloning the JS client repository
 Clone the [casper-contracts-js-clients](https://github.com/casper-network/casper-contracts-js-clients) repository using the below command.

 ```
 git clone https://github.com/casper-network/casper-contracts-js-clients.git
 ```

-### 4. Adding the Environment Variables
+### 4. Adding the environment variables

-1. In the root folder of the newly-cloned repo, copy or rename the sample .env file from *.env.cep47.example* to *.env.cep47*:
+1. In the root folder of the newly-cloned repository, copy or rename the sample .env file from *.env.cep47.example* to *.env.cep47*:
   ```bash
     cd casper-contracts-js-clients
     cp .env.cep47.example .env.cep47
   ```

-2. In the new `.env.cep47` file, replace the following values with your own ones:
+2. In the *.env.cep47* file, replace the following values with your own:
-    - *WASM_PATH*: path to the compiled `cep47-token.wasm` file
+    - `WASM_PATH` - Path to the compiled *cep47-token.wasm* file
-    - *CHAIN_NAME*: network name, e.g. `casper` for Mainnet or `casper-test` for Testnet
+    - `CHAIN_NAME` - Network name, e.g. *casper* for Mainnet or *casper-test* for Testnet
-    - *NODE_ADDRESS*: Address of the node's JSON-RPC server
-        - Address of the node's JSON-RPC server
-        - Use port '7777' (or whatever is specified as `rpc_server.address` in the node's config.toml) with '/rpc' path
+    - `NODE_ADDRESS ` - Address of the node's JSON-RPC server.
+Use port 7777 or whatever is specified as the *rpc_server.address* in the node's config.toml, and append */rpc* to the path.
+Example: 195.201.174.222:7777/rpc
-            - (E.g. 195.201.174.222:**7777/rpc**)
-    - *EVENT_STREAM_ADDRESS*: Address of the node's event stream server
-        - Address of the node's event stream server
-        - Use port '9999' (or whatever is specified as `event_stream_server.address` in the node's config.toml) with '/events/main' path
+    - `EVENT_STREAM_ADDRESS`: Address of the node's event stream server.
+Use port 9999 or whatever is specified as the *event_stream_server.address* in the node's config.toml, and append  */events/main* to the path.
+Example: 195.201.174.222:9999/events/main
-            - (E.g. 195.201.174.222:**9999/events/main**)
-    - *MASTER_KEY_PAIR_PATH*: path to the generated key pair
+    - `MASTER_KEY_PAIR_PATH` - Path to the generated key pair for your signature
-    - *USER_KEY_PAIR_PATH*: path to the generated key pair of the other party (in this case, it will be the same as your `MASTER_KEY_PAIR_PATH`)
+    - `USER_KEY_PAIR_PATH` - Path to the generated key pair of another party, which in this case, it would be the same as your `MASTER_KEY_PAIR_PATH`

 :::note
 It is mandatory to update the above list of parameters to align with your working environment.